 Female Poverty Rate

-The race most likely to be in poverty in Dunedin is Black, with 17.68% below the poverty level.
+The race most likely to be in poverty in Dunedin is Native, with 27.27% below the poverty level.

 Veteran Poverty Rate